 3. Add egg yolks into a mixing bowl, followed by salt, vanilla extract and mix well with a manual whisk.
 Add oil and mix well.
 Then add grated orange zest, shredded carrots and chopped nuts and mix well.

-4. Take 1/2 of the egg white and fold into the egg yolk mixture using a spatula.
-Then add the resultant mixture back into the remaining 1/2 of the egg white and fold in gently.
+4. Take 1/2 of the egg white mixture and fold into the egg yolk mixture using a spatula.
+Then add the resultant mixture back into the remaining 1/2 of the egg white mixture and fold in gently.

 5. Using a spatula, gently fold in 1/2 of the flour, then add the remaining 1/2 and fold in gently until it is no longer lumpy.
 Do not overmix.